 Living in Algeria as an expat

 While not a high-profile expat destination, it does attract those with experience in the oil and gas sectors.
-Others are drawn to job opportunities in the finance, education and foreign aid sectors.
+Others are drawn to job opportunities in the finance, education, and foreign aid sectors.

 Security is a significant issue in some parts of Algeria, mainly in the oil-producing regions and the southern Saharan areas.
 Certain regions of the country are not considered safe to visit, notably the border areas in the south and with Tunisia.
-Numerous governments advise their nationals against travelling to these areas.

 Cost of living in Algeria

-Being one of the cheapest countries in the world, expats can look forward to a low cost of living in Algeria.
-While housing will be the most considerable expense, expats who shop locally should find their everyday expenses relatively cheap.
 International school fees are high, but expats may be able to work education costs into their benefits.
 All in all, salaries are generally more than enough for expats to live comfortably in Algeria.

 Expat families and children in Algeria